 How can You Help?

 At present around 190 young adults with autism (15 – 25 years), 120 parents and 160 young non-autistic adults have contacted us, with most signing consent to participate in this study.
 While this is great news, only around half of the young people with autism and around 75% of parents have completed the online survey; many non-autistic adults have not completed either, and we were able to recruit only 20 families of young adults with autism who also have an intellectual disability.
 To have the best impact we need everyone who has signed consent to complete the survey, and follow-ups.
 We also need more people to join the study, especially families of young adults with autism and an intellectual disability.
 It’s not too late.
 If you have signed consent you can still go online and complete your survey.
-If you would like to sign up and participate or have any questions, please contact Dr Mirko Uljarević or myself.
-Email: firstname.lastname@example.org or email@example.com.
+If you would like to sign up and participate or have any questions, please contact Dr Lauren Hollier or myself.
+Email: email@example.com or firstname.lastname@example.org.